Online reading test

 Empirical Evidence: Case Studies From Schools

-Reading Assistant uses speech recognition to help children read out loud, privately (and so not self-consciously), with real-time help and corrections.
+ClearFluency (used to Reading Assistant Plus) uses speech recognition to help children read out loud, privately (and so not self-consciously), with real-time help and corrections.
 If a child can read just ten minutes more every day for a year, the research suggests they can improve their reading percentile scores by as much as forty points.
 One study shows gains from the 30th percentile to the 70th percentile.

 Kentucky Elementary School 4th Graders Achieve 100% Reading Proficiency

 The 4th grade class of Brodhead Elementary School in Brodhead, Kentucky achieved a 100% reading proficiency rate, a remarkable mark relative to the state average of 30%.

 Brodhead Elementary saw results right from the outset.
 After seeing gains in its initial program just for struggling readers, it rolled the program out to the whole grade several months later.